 Have you ever wondered what keeps a number unchanged when multiplied?
 What if there was a magical entity that, when combined with any number through multiplication, leaves that number untouched, unscathed, and utterly the same?
-That, in essence, is the beauty of the Identity Property of Multiplication.
+Still, that, in essence, is the beauty of the Identity Property of Multiplication.
 It’s like discovering that one constant friend in a world of change – the number one.

 Introduction